 ![]() |

-Jobe had an unsuccessful start in Germany. |
+Jobe had a rocky start in Germany. |

 Coach Niko Kovac explained the reason: “ Every player wants to play the full 90 minutes, but the team only has 11 starting players.
 When you sign a contract at Dortmund, it means you have to face fierce competition.
-Jobe is a great talent, but he comes from the second division in England and needs more time to adapt to this environment.”
+Jobe is a great talent, but he comes from the English second division and needs more time to adapt to this environment.”

 Source: https://znews.vn/em-trai-bellingham-vo-mong-post1588384.html